 - be subject to the necessary processes of design development and construction, concept development and implementation, or source identification and procurement depending upon the nature of the project.

-- be responsible to evaluate the benefit of any completed capital or major project, by consulting with the Principal, Heads of School, Resource Centre Manager and Manager Information Systems; and
+- be responsible to evaluate the benefit of any completed capital or major project, by consulting with the Executive Principal, relevant senior leadership team member(s), Property & Services Manager and Manager Information Systems; and

 - provide a brief report on findings to the Governing Board and its Sub-Committee including;